 Most people don’t develop a talent overnight (unless, of course, it’s the antagonist of your story who somehow developed a superpower in their sleep).

 Creative writing has many techniques.
 Some can help you find your strengths while others may expose your weaknesses.
 It’s on you, the writer, to test and experiment with what works best for you.
-Here are some tips that may help you improve your talent for creative writing.

 Improve your point of view